xod442/spymongo/README.md

 NOTE!!!!!The .pem files in the repository and they are mine.
 They will not work.
 Remove them or overwrite them.

-For Example: assuming, you have a brand new HPE OneView appliance invocation ould be similar to this:
+For Example: assuming, you have a brand new HPE OneView appliance invocation could be similar to this:

 # Generate the RabbitMQ keypair on the appliance